 - Explore offering incentives for preservation at the local level.
-The following list includes a variety of incentives that some communities provide at the local level: - " Property tax incentives - " Incentives that put rehabilitation and adaptive reuse projects above scraping and rebuilding - " Incentives for accessory dwelling units. - " Reducing or removing tax on building materials for historic properties - Explore offering an incentive that eases some regulations when a property (rental or owner-occupied) is properly maintained. - Explore offering a cost break if partnering with SDSU construction management and/or architecture programs when working on a project. - Consider creating a revolving fund to assist property owners with work on their historic structure.
+The following list includes a variety of incentives that some communities provide at the local level: - " Property tax incentives - " Incentives that put rehabilitation and adaptive reuse projects above scraping and rebuilding - " Incentives for secondary dwelling units - " Reducing or removing tax on building materials for historic properties - Explore offering an incentive that eases some regulations when a property (rental or owner-occupied) is properly maintained. - Consider creating a revolving fund to assist property owners with work on their historic structure.